iMikie/Database-CheatSheet/README.md

 3 | Plastic Ono | ?  | Apple | 1254-95
 4 | Paul McCartney Band | Band on the Run | Apple | 5747-48

+ Likewise, could be true for a table of musicians.

 ID | name | status
 ---| -------------|---------|-------|------
 1 | John Lennon | deceased |